IBM/cloud-functions-workshops/101-workshop-nodejs/ex1-creating-and-invoking-actions/create_invoke.md

    ok: invoked /_/hello with id 6bf1f670ee614a7eb5af3c9fde813043
    ```

-2. Retrieve the activation result
+2. Retrieve the activation result using the activation ID from the invocation:

    ```bash
    ibmcloud fn activation result 6bf1f670ee614a7eb5af3c9fde81304